tooling/book-of-modern-frontend-tooling/chapters/dependency-management/bower/getting-started.md

 As you can see, Bower comes with a lot of useful commands to help you out on your journey building your next mind-blowing front-end application!
-Bower also tells you that you can always run `bower help <comand>` if you need more detailed information about a specific command.
+Bower also tells you that you can always run `bower help <command>` if you need more detailed information about a specific command.

 I don't know how **you** feel, but **I** can't wait to run one of those on my